library(nlme); library(performance); library(emmeans)

 model class doesn’t work with performance package, so we will evaluate the model diagnostics by plotting the residuals using base R functions.

-These diagnostic plots look great!
+These diagnostic plots look fine.
 The linearity and homogeneity of variance plots show no trend.
 The normal Q-Q plots for the overall residuals and for the random effects fall on a straight line so we can be satisfied with that.

 13.2.4 Inference